Relocation and Move-Aways

 We’re Here to Support You

-At The Law Office of Rhonda Telford Naidu, we have more than 25 years of experience getting results for our clients.
+At Naidu Law, Family law attorneys, we have more than 25 years of experience getting results for our clients.
 Our family law lawyers in OKC have experience in negotiating moves and relocations, and we can work hand in hand with you to advocate for the best outcome possible.

 We’ll will work to ensure that your rights are upheld and your demands honored.
 If you’re the custodial parent, we’ll work to ensure you get the support you need during this hectic time in your life.
 Conversely, if you’re the non-custodial parent, we’ll make every effort to ensure you stay a healthy part of your children’s lives.